 The third session of the UN Environment Assembly took place from the 4th to the 6th of December, 2017, under the theme "Towards a Pollution-free Planet".
-It concluded with the adoption of a universal Ministerial Declaration on the same theme.
-In addition, the Assembly adopted, by universal consensus, 11 resolutions and three decisions.
+It concluded with the adoption of a Ministerial Declaration on the same theme.
+In addition, the Assembly adopted, by consensus, 11 resolutions and three decisions.
 Pollution, the visibility of the Environment Assembly and the implementation of the Sustainable Development Goals and the Rio+20 outcome document were the overarching foci of these resolutions.
 In addition, the Assembly inspired governments, civil society and businesses to submit in total 405 concrete voluntary commitments to abate pollution as part of the Assembly outcome.
 Also, over 2.3 million pledges from individual citizens worldwide were recorded as contributions to the Assembly's #BeatPollution campaign.

-According to preliminary findings t, captured in thea report entitled "Towards a Pollution-Free Planet: #BeatPollution Voluntary Commitments" and if successfully implemen, ted, these commitments made during the Assembly will have a multiplying effect if successfully implemented, entailing that more than 1.4 billion people worldwide will breathe cleaner air; 30% of the world's coastlines will be clean; lead in paint and fuels will be eliminated worldwide, and exposure to lead in other forms of waste will be substantially reduced; food systems worldwide will be significantly less dependent on chemical inputs, and 18.6 billion USD will have been invested in research and innovation to abate pollution.
+According to preliminary findings captured in a report entitled "Towards a Pollution-Free Planet: #BeatPollution Voluntary Commitments", the commitments made during the Assembly will have a multiplying effect if successfully implemented, entailing that more than 1.4 billion people worldwide will breathe cleaner air; 30% of the world's coastlines will be clean; lead in paint and fuels will be eliminated worldwide, and exposure to lead in other forms of waste will be substantially reduced; food systems worldwide will be significantly less dependent on chemical inputs, and 18.6 billion USD will have been invested in research and innovation to abate pollution.

 The Assembly also manifested as an event of global significance.
-Up to Over 4,921 900 delegates registered from 157 countries, of including which of the participants were at the ministerial level.
+Over 4,900 delegates registered from 157 countries, including 65 at ministerial level.
 35 UN agencies were represented, as well as other 21 intergovernmental organizations.
 This Assembly also engaged the private sector as never before with over 300 business representatives.
-Nearly 1,900 participants attended the Science-Policy-Business Forum, 800 of which were drawn from the represented academia, technology centers, foundations and the private sector.
+Nearly 1,900 participants attended the Science-Policy-Business Forum, 800 of which represented academia, technology centers, foundations and the private sector.
 The 2017 Sustainable Innovation Expo attracted more than 45 innovative companies.
-In terms of media impact, the theme of the Assembly was covered by 3,800 media outlets, enlisting publishing 11,160 articles in 23 languages spread across 125 countries.
-In addition, almost 500 representatives from Major Groups and Stakeholders participated the session.
+In terms of media impact, the theme of the Assembly was covered by 3,800 media outlets, publishing 11,160 articles in 23 languages spread across 125 countries.
+In addition, almost 500 representatives from Major Groups and Stakeholders attended the session.